 Most patients in the U.S. get at least a basic sonogram around 18-20 weeks, though it may surprise you to find out that presently most medical associations do not recommend a routine ultrasound during pregnancy.
 A level II ultrasound takes longer and is more extensive than a level I ultrasound, but what exactly is being done may change from one institution to the other.

 Many doctors still debate whether it’s worthwhile for all pregnant patients to routinely have an ultrasound done.
-The question is not only during which time of the pregnancy it should be done, but there is also controversy what that ultrasound should be checking for and how successful routine ultrasounds are in the detection of fetal anomalies.
+The question is not only during which time of the pregnancy it should be done, but there is also controversy about what that ultrasound should be checking for and how successful routine ultrasounds are in the detection of fetal anomalies.
 An ultrasound during pregnancy can be either done as a “routine” ultrasound, an anatomy sonogram, usually between 18-20 weeks or it is done for specific reasons which usually depend at the time of pregnancy.
 There are essentially three different types of ultrasounds, depending on how much information is required

 - The limited ultrasound,